Maus66/Maus66/README.md

 - 👋 Hi, I’m @Maus66 or no?
 - 👀 I’m interested in the world
 - 🌱 I’m currently learning world
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate onn
 - 📫 How to reach me ...
 - 😄
 - ⚡ Fun fact: Like crypto